illarionov/wasm-sqlite-driver-binary/README.md

 # Wasm SQLite binaries

-SQLite compiled into WebAssembly and bundled into JAR archives for use in the [Wasm-sqlite-open-helper] project.
+SQLite compiled into WebAssembly and bundled into JAR archives and Kotlin Multiplatform Resources for use in the [Wasm-sqlite-open-helper] project.

 The code for building SQLite has been moved to this repository after multiple unsuccessful attempts to eliminate full recompilation of SQLite each time there were minor changes to the Gradle build scripts in the main project.